SlabyG/SlabyGYM/README.md

 * Used icons in the navigation bar, footer throughout the website and in the body of the home page only, in the tittle.

-4.3 Colors
+4.3 Colours
 * Alert background #ffdec2
-* Aler text - black
+* Alert text - black
 * Text muted #c3c3c3
 * Title #b8d5fd
 * Icons #b8d5fd